MEBG/mebg/design/overview.md

 ##Actions##

-Commands can be issued to the system by texting the action name (with parameters if required) to the MEBG phone number.
+Text messages sent to the MEBG phone number are interpreted as commands: action name followed by parameters.
 Each person interacting with the system is recognized by their phone number.
 To mirror the current structure, a person can be a Volunteer, a Member, or Unrecognized.
 Each class of user can invoke certain actions.

 ###Actions from Unrecognized persons###
 A person with no membership can:

 * request a membership: `SIGN UP [<month>|<year>] [<first>[<last name>]]`